Shigidi and the Brass Head of Obalufon: Major themes

-Reception
+Reception and awards

 Publishers Weekly gave the novel a starred review, noting that "Talabi's freshness is in his language, his caustically amusing protagonist ... and his commitment to having more fun that noir usually allows.
 Readers are in for a rollicking thrill ride."

 Writing for Lightspeed, Chris Kluwe called the novel "a rollicking heist/love story that has much more going on beneath its surface than you might expect."
 Kluwe notes that the novel explores themes of capitalism and colonialism, stating that "Talabi pulls no punches when addressing how these two forces impact those not lucky enough to be on the benefitting side."
 Kluwe also notes that while Shigidi is the title character, "the book is just as much Nneoma’s story as it is his.
 Talabi does masterful work weaving in gender expectations with subversions of the same in order to highlight issues of female bodily autonomy and social perceptions of women who dare desire sexuality the way men do."
 Also writing for Lightspeed, Aigner Loren Wilson praised the incorporation of Nigerian mythology, spiritualism, and folklore into the story.
 Wilson praised the novel's method of telling the story out of chronological order, stating that "some people might be thrown off by the story starting at the end and going back to the beginning, but to me, the structure of the story nailed the heist genre so well that it heightened everything."
 Wilson concluded that "the book’s themes of revenge, self-discovery, and the power of belief are thought-provoking and timely."
 Archita Mittra of Strange Horizons critiqued the novel's portrayal of beauty standards and sexuality, while concluding that the novel "is a memorable one that operates on many levels—a heist thriller, an action-adventure tale, an erotic romance, an examination of the colonial fallout and its insidious transformation to multinational capitalism, and a story of self-improvement and fulfilling one’s true potential."